mausam-giri/international-conference-cuh-website/README.md

-# International Conference CUH
+# International Conference website designed for Central University of Haryana

--- npm run dev
--- npm run build

-### React JS
+- Designed the landing page for the international conference for research paper.